SciCatProject/scitacean/docs/index.rst

 Why Scitacean?
 --------------

-Scitacean abstracts away the SciCat HTTP API and makes it usable via a small number of Python functions.
+Scitacean abstracts away the SciCat REST API and makes it usable via a small number of Python functions.
 However, it is not the only package that does so.
-In particular `Pyscicat <https://scicatproject.github.io/pyscicat/>`_ has a similar but lower level abstraction.
+In particular `Pyscicat <https://scicatproject.github.io/pyscicat/>`_ has a similar but lower-level abstraction.
 Compared to Pyscicat, Scitacean offers:

 - An easier to use and harder to misuse interface.